icinganalysis/icinganalysis.github.io/content/porter perkins flight safety.md

 counter the rare severe conditions that can be encountered which exceed the capability of present ice protection systems.

+[Side note: I believe I was at the presentation of this paper in 1993.]

 ## "Contending with Airframe Icing", 2002